Iran Air: Pilgrims and Hajj

 Until 2016, Hajj charter operations formed a major part of Iran Air's annual activities.
 Every year, tens of thousands of pilgrims flew from major cities in Iran to Jeddah, Saudi Arabia's air gateway to Mecca, to take part in pilgrimage ceremonies.
 In 2016, due to escalating tensions between Iran and Saudi Arabia, all Hajj flights from Iran were suspended indefinitely.
 These flights resumed from 2017.

 Codeshare agreements

-Iran Air has codeshare agreements with the following airlines:
+Iran Air had codeshare agreements with the following airlines: